 “Insulation that is continuous across all structural members without thermal bridges other than fasteners and service openings.
 It is installed on the interior, exterior, or is integral to any opaque surface of the building envelope.”

 To help ensure well-insulated buildings, since 2012, the International Energy Conservation Code (IECC) has required continuous insulation (CI) in the building envelope.
-The 2012 IECC prescribes how much insulation is required for each of the 8 U.S. climate zones, for various types of above grade walls, below grade walls, roofs, and floors.
+The 2012 IECC prescribes how much insulation is required for each of the 8 U.S. climate zones, for various types of above-grade walls, below-grade walls, roofs, and floors.

-Notably, this requirement eliminates the use of fiberglass batts installed between wall studs as the sole means of insulation, which had been common practice in light construction for decades.
-Such insulation can still be used, but a continuous insulation installed over the studs, such as rigid foam, must also be applied.
+Notably, this requirement eliminates the use of fiberglass batts installed between wall studs as the sole means of insulation, which had been common practice in construction for decades.
+Such insulation can still be used, but continuous insulation installed over the studs, such as rigid foam, must also be applied.

 In addition to enhancing a building’s energy efficiency, CI helps reduce moisture damage in the building envelope by lowering condensation within the envelope assembly resulting from vapor diffusion.

 Why Continuous Insulation Really Matters